konsloiz/masters-thesis/README.md

-# Redesign of Professional Machine Learning Platform based on an Open-Source and Kubernetes-Native MLOps Pipeline to reduce the ML-Systems Technical Debt
+# Redesign of Professional Machine Learning Platform Based on an Open-Source and Kubernetes-Native MLOps Pipeline to Reduce the ML-Systems Technical Debt

 A masters thesis for the HFT Stuttgart, Software Technology MSc, in cooperation with Mercedes Benz AG.